I can legally carry a concealed firearm in District of Columbia, but can I wear a COVID 19 protective mask while carrying concealed?

 It is illegal to concealed carry any deadly or dangerous weapon in a place other than the person’s dwelling place, place of business or on other land possessed by the person, except for a handgun carried by a person with a District of Columbia Concealed Carry Pistol License.
 It is illegal to possess a blackjack, slungshot, sand club, sandbag or switchblade knife.
 It is illegal to possess, with the intent to use unlawfully against another person, a dagger, dirk, razor, stiletto, a knife with a blade longer than 3 inches or other dangerous weapon.
 You may not possess a deadly weapon in safe school or recreation zones.

-Here at the USCCA, it is our mission to provide responsible gun owners with the tools they need to be educated, trained and legally protected at all times.
+Here at the USCCA, it is our mission to provide responsible gun owners with the tools they need to be educated and trained.
 Our team is constantly working to provide you with the most up-to-date and comprehensive list of self-defense laws available for every state.

 If you have any questions that you don’t see answered here — let us know!
 Just email firstname.lastname@example.org and we will be sure to get your question resolved.
 Your feedback matters to us, and we appreciate you helping to make this page the best possible resource for responsible gun owners!